 2 Summary of significant accounting policies

 This note provides a list of the significant accounting policies adopted in the preparation of these consolidated financial statements.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-The financial statements are for the group consisting of the Company and its subsidiaries.

 2.1 Basis of preparation